 Regularly Backup Data

 Make it a part of your routine to backup important information in a secure location.
-If you experience a crash, you can avoid some major setbacks if you have kept an updated backup.
+Should you experience a crash, you can avoid some major setbacks if you have kept an updated backup.

 Keep systems and software updated.